Merkel wants to see Gaddafi on trial

 Westerwelle has faced ridicule, even within his own party, for stating that it was chiefly U.N.-imposed economic sanctions that led to the downfall of Gaddafi rather than rebel forces with NATO air support.

 Germany angered its allies in March for abstaining in a U.N.
-Security Council vote authorizing military enforcement of no-fly-zone over Libya.
+Security Council vote authorising military enforcement of no-fly-zone over Libya.

 (Reporting By Erik Kirschbaum; Editing by Mike Nesbit)